Candid Mack

 In regards to her extracurriculars, Mary is an active member of her school’s STEM Club, Robotics Team, Speech and Debate Team, and Student Council (where she serves in a delegate position).
 She is also an avid writer and has works that have earned a few Scholastic Regional awards.
 Finally, Mary is extremely honored to be on the Youth Advisory Board of the National Girls Collaborative Project, and can’t wait to encourage more girls around the world to explore various fields in STEM!

-STEM has always been important to 15 year old freshman Melissa.
-Melissa is a first generation American, born and raised in Ruston, Louisiana.
+STEM has always been important to 15-year-old sophomore Melissa.
+Melissa is a first-generation American, born and raised in Ruston, Louisiana.
 At school she is involved in Future Business Leaders of America (FBLA), Speech and Debate, Student Council, and Swim Team.
-She is a classically trained pianist and vocalist, musical theater actress, small business owner, and volunteer.
+She is a classically trained pianist, vocalist, musical theater actress, small business owner, and volunteer.
 Melissa placed first at her region MathCounts and Science Olympiad competition last year and first in the randomized team MathBee at MathCounts State.
 As a STEM lover herself, she chose to advocate for STEM when she was selected as the A.E.Phillips (AEP) Laboratory School 5th Grade Student of the Year.
 Three years later, she chose to focus on it again when she represented AEP as its 8th Grade Student of the Year.
 She then went on to win the Lincoln Parish, Region 1, and ultimately the Louisiana Middle School Student of the Year title this past April.
 Melissa has been partnering with the Lincoln Parish STEM Center and the Region 8 SCILS STEM Center at Louisiana Tech University to provide opportunities and resources for community members and empower their engagement in activities.
 In January 2022, she helped co-found SCILS STEM Leaders: Stand Together to Empower Many, a club that connects middle school girls with women in science, builds their leadership skills, and exposes them to different fields that they could one day go into.
 Melissa is also a former Miss Louisiana Teen Volunteer (2022).
 Her platform was “Promoting STEM Programs for Girls' and she took that across the state and to the national competition where she placed 4th Runner Up and People’s Choice.
 As the current Miss Louisiana Stockshow’s Teen 2023, her community service initiative is “STEM to Bloom: Investing in STEM Education for All”.
 She tweaked her platform from “STEM for girls” to “STEM for all” because through her work at the SCILS STEM Center she realized that not only girls but also many other groups of people are underrepresented in STEM.
 With these titles, Melissa has had opportunities to discuss STEM education at conferences and schools across the state of Louisiana.

 Founder of the STEM 4-Her initiative